Moon Knight (miniseries): Writing

-Marlene Alraune, Spector's love interest in the comics, was not included because she was the "prototypical damsel in distress" seen in many older comics.
-Slater felt any lead female character needed to be a Marion Ravenwood-type character, from Indiana Jones, who could "go toe to toe with the boys".
-This led to the creation of the character Layla El-Faouly, originally named Zayna Faoul, someone who had "one foot in her Egyptian heritage and one foot in the mercenary world".
+During the series' development, Marvel Studios was interested in including the character Maya Lopez / Echo in one of their projects.
+Because the character is a love interest of Spector's in the comics, Slater and the writers considered using Lopez that way in the series as well.
+However, she did not fit the story they were trying to tell and Marvel Studios eventually decided to use the character in their Hawkeye (2021) miniseries instead.
+This decision was supported by the Moon Knight creatives.
+Marlene Alraune, Spector's most prominent love interest in the comics, was also not included because she was deemed to be the "prototypical damsel in distress" seen in many older comics.
+Slater felt any lead female character needed to be more like Marion Ravenwood from Indiana Jones, someone who could "go toe to toe with the boys".
+This led to the creation of the character Layla El-Faouly, originally named Zayna Faoul, who has "one foot in her Egyptian heritage and one foot in the mercenary world".
 Diab pushed for the character to be Egyptian, with Slater adding that had she been a white character alongside Spector, also traditionally a white character in the comics, they would have encountered "white savior tropes and some of the weird imperialism and colonialism problems" that countries such as Egypt have dealt with.
-During development, it was decided to give the character superpowers, with the creatives taking the name of the first Egyptian hero from the comics, Scarlet Scarab, to give to her.
-Diab noted he had not connected El-Faouly to that character from the comics.
+During development, it was decided to give the character superpowers and the creatives took the name of the first Egyptian hero from the comics, Scarlet Scarab, to give to her.
+Diab noted that he had not specifically connected El-Faouly to that character from the comics.